 We regularly act in commercial contractual disputes.
-Our sector experience and wider knowledge of this area enables us to bring clarity to breach of contract claims, where it is often the interpretation of the finer details that can lead to allegations of a breach.
+Our commercial dispute resolution sector experience and wider knowledge of this area enable us to bring clarity to breach of contract claims, where it is often the interpretation of the finer details that can lead to allegations of a breach.

 We look at how to mitigate risk and then use our experience to put a business on the front foot in its dispute.

-With forensic-like scrutiny and determination, we leave no stone unturned in our quest to resolve disputes encountered in the world of business.
+With forensic-like scrutiny and determination, our dispute solicitors leave no stone unturned in our quest to resolve disputes encountered in the world of business.

 Conflict in business can be sensitive, costly and time consuming, but our purposeful and unflinching department works meticulously and efficiently towards a positive resolution, demonstrating exemplary standards.